SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 **Data Editor settings**

 ![](Assets/0_preferences.png)
-*I am using following editor display settings.*

 **Document dependencies**

 ![](Assets/0_dependency.png)
-*And using WoL (Wings of Liberty) Campaign dependency.*

 ## Step 0: Preparation/Data Collections
 As a novice at editor, rather than creating things from scratch, we will be copying/duplicating existing stuff up until we become confident in experimenting on our own.